Follow the curvature of viscoelastic stress: Insights into the steady arrowhead structure

 Focusing on simulated dilute polymer solutions, this letter investigates the interactions between flow structures and organized polymer stress sheets for the steady arrowhead coherent structure in a two-dimensional periodic channel flow.
 Formulating the problem in a frame of reference moving with the arrowhead velocity, streamlines, which are also pathlines in this frame, enables the identification of two distinct topological regions linked to two stagnation points.
 The streamlines help connecting the spatial distribution of polymer stress within the sheets and the dynamics of polymers transported by the flow.
 Using stresslines, lines parallel to the eigenvectors of polymer stress, a novel formulation of the viscoelastic stress term in the momentum transport equation proposes a more intuitive interpretation of the relation between the curvature of the stresslines, and the variation of stress along these lines, with the local flow topology.
 An approximation of this formulation is shown to explain the pressure jump observed in the arrowhead structure as a function of the local curvature of the polymer stress sheet.

 \textit{Introduction.} Viscoelastic shear flows obtained from the dilution of polymer additives have the potential to create three phenomena that depart from Newtonian flow dynamics.
-In supercritical, wall-bounded Reynolds number flows, polymers drag reduction (PDR)\cite{white2008mechanics} is the reduction of turbulent friction drag through an interaction with the dissipation structures generated by near-wall vortices, the engine of wall-bounded turbulence \cite{jimenez1999autonomous}.
+In supercritical, wall-bounded Reynolds number flows, polymer drag reduction (PDR) \cite{white2008mechanics} is the reduction of turbulent friction drag through an interaction with the dissipation structures generated by near-wall vortices, the engine of wall-bounded turbulence \cite{jimenez1999autonomous}.
 In wall-free flows, polymers interact similarly with vortices resulting in reduction of turbulence intensity \cite{watanabe2013hybrid,lacassagne2019oscillating}.
-Under certain polymer concentrations and relaxation time scales, flow structures, distinct from any structures observed in Newtonian flow turbulence, cause the phenomenon of elasto-inertial turbulence (EIT)\cite{dubief2023elasto}, which may exist in subcritical Reynolds number flows and may coexist with inertial (Newtonian) turbulence as in PDR\cite{Dubief2013,sid2018two} in wall-bounded flows and free-shear flows like jets \cite{yamani2023spatiotemporal}.
+Under certain polymer concentrations and relaxation time scales, flow structures, distinct from any structures observed in Newtonian flow turbulence, cause the phenomenon of elasto-inertial turbulence (EIT) \cite{dubief2023elasto}, which may exist in subcritical Reynolds number flows and may coexist with inertial (Newtonian) turbulence as in PDR \cite{Dubief2013,sid2018two} in wall-bounded flows and free-shear flows like jets \cite{yamani2023spatiotemporal}.
 Lastly, polymer additives in inertialess flows can cause chaos, a phenomenon known as elastic turbulence (ET) \cite{steinberg2021elastic}.
-EIT and ET share a key dynamical feature: viscoelastic stress tends to be organized in thin-sheets \cite{Samanta2013,Dubief2013,terrapon2015role,sid2018two,Dubief2022,Berti2010,kumar2024nested,morozov2022coherent}, which have been long speculated to be central to the self-sustaining mechanisms of EIT and ET.
-The dynamical role of these coherent stress sheets in correlation with the kinematic flow structure, \textit{e.g.} regions of low-, high-pressure, recirculation, streaks and vortices, remains poorly understood.
+EIT and ET share a key dynamical feature: viscoelastic stress tends to be organized in thin-sheets \cite{Samanta2013,Dubief2013,terrapon2015role,sid2018two,Dubief2022,Berti2010,kumar2024nested,morozov2022coherent,lellep2024purely}, which have been long speculated to be central to the self-sustaining mechanisms of EIT and ET.
+It should be noted that such thin sheets of high polymer stress have also been observed in other contexts, such as viscoelastic laminar flows around obstacles \cite{Harlen1990, Mokhtari}, and have been called birefringent strands owing to their anisotropic optical characteristics.
+The dynamical role of these coherent stress sheets in correlation with the kinematic flow structures, \textit{e.g.} regions of low-, high-pressure, recirculation, streaks and vortices, remains poorly understood.
 The objective of the present research is to gain insights into the interactions between viscoelastic stress sheets, and the pressure and velocity coherent structures through an analysis focused on the geometry of the sheets.